weidaru/engine/README.md

 First try (Top to down.
 Static particles.
 Simple move.):
 * Initialize some particles at top of screen.
 * Update position with constant speed.
 * Render with instancing and geometry shader.

+2. Clean up enum.